balushi42/nodeUp/README.md

 # nodeUp
 just bash practice :)

 Update IP address records between nodes without using Dynamic DNS servers.
 The program mainly uses SSH & SCP for operations, to do so the script mainly relies on SSH Keys, managing the Node Name to ip:user:port:key translation.
 To link nodes or to create a new subnet you need 2 seperate nodes with different IP at minimum, the script offers an add and introduce flags which can be used to add a node to the subnet or introduce two nodes reducing the chain length.
 The script can also be run periodically to update known nodes with latest IP Address(from the ssh variables).

 Information stored and accessable by the nodes account may be tampered with by others who have access to the subnet; therefore assume nodes as PUBLIC SPACE keep accounts secure!

-Side Note: preferably create a secured account then copy the script into the users home directory and run as the newly created account...
+Note: preferably create a secured account then copy the script into the users home directory and run as the newly created account...

 # Repeater mode
 On the first script run you will have the option to decide if the current node should be treated as a repeater.
 When using the current node as a repeater, the script will introduce all locally known hosts(except noted in .ignore) to the current remote node being updated.
 Then the script concludes by writing the local IP into the remote node '.nodes' file